The essential regularity of singular connections in geometry: Introduction

 To accomplish results (i) - (iii) in this paper, we prove that the {\it RT-equations}, originally designed by the authors to locally lift the regularity of singular connections by one derivative, surprisingly, also induce an implicit hidden regularization of the Riemann curvature tensor, together with a {\it global} regularization of transition maps between regularizing coordinate charts.
-This is a major breakthrough beyond authors' prior results on local one-step regularizations in \cite{ReintjesTemple_ell2, ReintjesTemple_ell3, ReintjesTemple_ell4, ReintjesTemple_ell6}, and we view this paper as a culmination of our work which began with the discovery of the RT-equations.
+This is a culmination of the authors' prior results on local one-step regularizations which began with the discovery of the RT-equations.

-The RT-equations, introduced by the authors' in \cite{ReintjesTemple_geo, ReintjesTemple_ell1, ReintjesTemple_ell2, ReintjesTemple_ell3, ReintjesTemple_ell4, ReintjesTemple_ell5, ReintjesTemple_ell6}, are a non-invariant coordinate dependent system of partial differential equations (PDE) which is elliptic regardless of metric signature, and whose solutions provide the local coordinate transformations which lift an $L^p$ connection by one derivative of regularity when its Riemann curvature is in $L^p$.
-This extends the optimal regularity results of Kazdan-DeTurck from Riemannian to non-Riemannian geometry.
+The RT-equations, introduced by the authors' in \cite{ReintjesTemple_ell1} and analysed in \cite{ReintjesTemple_ell2, ReintjesTemple_ell3, ReintjesTemple_ell4, ReintjesTemple_ell6}, are a non-invariant coordinate dependent system of partial differential equations (PDE) which is elliptic regardless of metric signature, and whose solutions provide the local coordinate transformations which lift an $L^p$ connection by one derivative of regularity when its Riemann curvature is also in $L^p$.
+This extends the optimal regularity results of Kazdan-DeTurck from Riemannian to non-Riemannian geometries.
 See also \cite{Anderson, ChenLeFloch} for results in Lorentzian geometry subject to additional assumptions.
-Several applications of the RT-equations have been established so far, including the problem of existence and uniqueness of geodesic curves at low regularity \cite{ReintjesTemple_geodesics}, (cf. \cite{LangeLytchakSaemann, SaemannSteinbauer, Steinbauer}), Penrose's Strong Cosmic Censorship Conjecture \cite{Reintjes_SCC}, (cf. \cite{Penrose, Graf, GrafGrKuSt, KunzingerStVi}), Quantum Gravity \cite{Torres}, and the first extension of Uhlenbeck compactness \cite{Uhlenbeck} to vector bundles over Lorentzian and non-Riemannian manifolds with both compact and non-compact Lie groups \cite{ReintjesTemple_ell5}, (cf. \cite{ChenGiron, ReintjesTemple_ell6, Wehrheim}).
+Several applications of the RT-equations have been established so far, including the problem of existence and uniqueness of geodesic curves at low regularity \cite{ReintjesTemple_geodesics}, (cf. \cite{LangeLytchakSaemann, SaemannSteinbauer, Steinbauer}), Penrose's Strong Cosmic Censorship Conjecture \cite{Reintjes_SCC}, (cf. \cite{Penrose}), Hawking's Singularity Theorem \cite{KunzingerReStGo}, (cf. \cite{Graf, GrafGrKuSt, KunzingerStVi}), and the first extension of Uhlenbeck compactness \cite{Uhlenbeck} to vector bundles over Lorentzian and non-Riemannian manifolds allowing for compact as well as non-compact Lie groups \cite{ReintjesTemple_ell5}, (cf. \cite{ChenGiron, ReintjesTemple_ell6, Wehrheim}).
+The authors' research program began with the problem of singular GR shock waves, constructed in coordinates where Lorentzian metrics are below their essential regularity \cite{BarnesLeFlSchmSt, GroahTemple, Israel, ReintjesTemple_first, ReintjesTemple_geo, SmollerTemple}.